Doctoral dissertation

 The doctoral candidate must agree on a time for the public examination with the custos and the opponent.

-Further information on publishing an electronic dissertation can be found in the article Publishing the dissertation and communications and on E-thesis instructions.
+Further information on publishing an electronic dissertation can be found in the article Publishing the dissertation and communications.
 The doctoral candidate and dissertation supervisor should pay attention to the following: if the thesis submitted to E-thesis contains unpublished results to be included in an original article, the online publishing of the thesis may hamper the publication of the results.
 In this case, the doctoral candidate and supervisor should consider postponing the publishing of the dissertation in E-thesis until all results to be included in original articles have been published.

 Rector has decided on some changes in the dissertation grading.
 As of 1 March 2019, the new grading practice will commence.
 Please note, that the practice does not apply to dissertations already submitted for preliminary examination process.